Sturdy-Subnet/allocation-event-wrapper/README.md

 npx hardhat run scripts/DeploySturdyAllocator.ts
 ```

-[SturdyAllocator.ts](scripts/SturdyAllocator.ts) contains a function which calls the chain given some parameters.
+[SturdyAllocator.ts](scripts/SturdyAllocator.ts) contains a function which rebalances a Sturdy Finance Aggregator given some parameters.
 It is up to the reader to define them (see [TestSturdyAllocator.ts](scripts/TestSturdyAllocator.ts) for an example on how this may be done).